GOOD-I-DEER/node-red-contrib-chromadb/README.md

 DB Name

-- The name of DB(collection) that you want to create, delete, or apply the operation
+- The name of DB(collection) that you want to create, delete, or apply the operation.

 Dist Method